AVsitter/AVsitter/README.md

 ## Trademarks and branding

-If you distrubute the scripts in this repository or a derivation, you may only use our brand as permitted.
+If you distribute the scripts in this repository or a derivation, you may only use our brand as permitted.
 See our [Trademark Guidelines](/TRADEMARK.mediawiki) for permitted use of the AVsitter&trade; brand.
 We also suggest [http://fossmarks.org](http://fossmarks.org) for a practical guide to understanding trademarks in the context of Free and Open Source Software.

 ---